astra-sim/astra-sim/inputs/system/README.md

 	* The order we proritize collectives according based on their time of arrival.
         LIFO means that most recently created collectives have higher priority.
 While FIFO is the reverse.
+*  **intra-dimension-scheduling**: (FIFO/SCF)
+	* The order we proritize collective chunks inside each dimension.
+	FIFO means that the least recently created collectives have higher priority.
+	SCF means that the smallest chunk have higher priority.
+*  **inter-dimension-scheduling**: (baseline/themis)
+	* The order we proritize collective chunks across multiple dimensions. baseline means that the scheduling always uses a constant schedule for all chunks. themis means that the scheduling issues chunks to the dimension with least load.
 *   **endpoint-delay**: (int)
 	* The time NPU spends processing a message after receiving it in terms of cycles.
 *  **active-chunks-per-dimension:**: (int)